 "I couldn't see the racetrack hardly at all where I was standing.
 I was half-watching on the TV screen near me and half watching the track," he said.
 "I couldn't see Barbaro being eased up, but I saw Michael run through the aisle.
 When you see that, you know something terrible happened."

-"After the (one-turn) Withers, Javier Castellano said he had just got going, and he galloped out so strong.
+Albertrani reported that it would likely be a few days before Darley Stable's principle Sheikh Mohammed would decide whether to run Bernardini in the Belmont Stakes on June 10.
+The 1 1/2-mile distance of the Belmont (gr.
+I) certainly won't be a deterrent in the decision making."After the (one-turn) Withers, Javier Castellano said he had just got going, and he galloped out so strong.
 With the two turns, I knew he'd relish (running longer distances) that much more," said Albertrani, who confirmed that Joseph LaCombe's Deputy Glitters, the 8th-place finisher in the 20-horse Kentucky Derby, is scheduled to run in the Belmont.